darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ### The MLS Blog

-As long as The MLS™ were improving and refining their products they also updated parts of their brand so we were in charge of the visual refreshing of their news blog.
+As long as The MLS™ were improving and refining their products they also updated parts of their brand so I was in charge of the visual refreshing of their news blog.

 <img class="mb-6" src="/projects-assets/the-mls/The MLS Blog - Refresh.png" />